productboard/satismeter-nps-email/README.md

 # Run in browser
 ```
-make serve
+make storybook
 ```

-Open `http://localhost:3000` in your browser.
+Open `http://localhost:6006` in your browser.

 # Test
 ```